Smoked Korean-Style BBQ Pork Tenderloin

 Directions

-- In a dish, whisk together the marinade.
-Reserve ½ cup in a separate container for the Korean BBQ Glaze.
+- In a bowl, whisk together the marinade.

-- Refrigerate for at least 30 minutes, or for up to 4 hours.
+- Refrigerate for at least 30 minutes or up to 4 hours, flipping the tenderloins halfway through.

-- Remove the pork tenderloins from the marinade and pat them lightly dry with a paper towel.
+- Remove the pork tenderloins from the marinade and pat them lightly with a paper towel.

-- Preheat your smoker between 225 and 250 F. Add your choice of wood chips or chunks according to your smoker’s instructions.
+- Preheat your smoker to 225-250 F. Add your choice of wood chips or chunks according to your smoker’s instructions.

-- Place the seasoned pork tenderloins directly on the smoker grates.
+- Place the marinated pork tenderloins directly on the smoker grates and sprinkle with barbecue rub.

 - Maintain the smoker temperature and add more wood chips/chunks as needed to generate smoke.

-- Once the pork reaches an internal temperature of 135 F, begin basting the tenderloins generously with the Korean BBQ glaze.
+- Once the pork reaches an internal temperature of 135 F, place the tenderloins on the top rack of the smoker and baste generously with the Korean BBQ glaze.

-- Continue to smoke the pork, basting every 10 to 15 minutes, until the internal temperature reaches 145 F, about 15 to 30 minutes.
+- Continue to smoke the pork, basting every 10 to 15 minutes, until the internal temperature reaches 145 F.

 - Slice the pork tenderloins into medallions and serve hot.
 Garnish with sesame seeds and sliced green onions.